Nik-Zainal-Group/signature.tools.lib/README.md

 ## Command line scripts

-We provide a command line scripts for the HRDetect and signature fit pipelines, which can be used instead of writing your own R code.
+We provide command line scripts, which can be used instead of writing your own R code.
 You can find these scripts in the ```scripts``` directory.

+Currently available scripts are:

+- signatureFit: mutational signatures analysis using Fit or FitMS.
+This is a wrapper for the ```signatureFit_pipeline``` R function.
+- hrDetect: HRDetect pipeline script.
+This is a wrapper for the ```HRDetect_pipeline``` R function.

 <a name="examples"/>